MBTA ferry: South Shore

-F1 Boston (Rowes Wharf)–Hingham service runs year-round on weekdays only.
-The single-ride fare is $9.75; MBTA Commuter Rail passes from Zone 6 and above are accepted.

-F2H Boston (Long Wharf)–Hingham and Hull via Logan Airport service runs year-round on weekdays and weekend service during the summer.
-Not all trips stop at Logan or Hingham; some also stop at Grape Island and Georges Island.
-The fare is $9.75 from Hingham and Hull to Boston (with Zone 6 or above passes accepted).

 Ferry service between Boston and Hingham began in 1832; after the South Shore Railroad began operation in 1849, ferries served largely recreational traffic rather than commuters.
 Service to Hull was added in 1848 (first Allerton Harbor, later Pemberton Point), and to Nantasket Beach in 1869.
 Service to the Hingham shipyard ended in 1898, though some service to Crow's Point lasted until 1923.
 Most of the Nantasket Boat Lines ferries were destroyed in a 1929 fire.
 The service was increasingly unprofitable to run; only summer service lasted past 1933.
 Hingham service ended in 1952; the last remains of Nantasket service ended in 1963.
 Massachusetts Bay Lines (MBL) restored year-round Pemberton Point–Boston service in March 1963 – then the only commuter ferry service in the country – followed by seasonal Nantasket service in 1964.
 Bay State Cruises took over the route in 1980.
 Paragon Park closed in 1985, and Nantasket service ended again in 1992.
 In 1996, Bay State Cruises sold the Hull route to Boston Harbor Cruises (BHC), who obtained an MBTA subsidy.

 Renewed Rowes Wharf–Hingham service began with a single round trip on October 6, 1975.
 The service was initiated by Ed King, then director of the Massachusetts Port Authority.
 Service was run by several operators, sometimes with state funding, most of the next eight years.
 In March 1983, Massachusetts Bay Commuter Services began eleven subsidized round trips (reduced to eight that June).
 The state began subsidizing eight additional round trips by Boston Harbor Commuter Services in 1984 during Southeast Expressway reconstruction.
 The MBTA began subsidizing service in 1986; after 1991, only Boston Harbor Commuter Services received a subsidy.
 In the 1990s, expanded ferry service was proposed as an alternative to the controversial return of commuter rail service on the Greenbush Line.
 Boston Harbor Cruises (which had briefly operated Hingham service in 1978) took over the Hingham–Boston service in 1997.